doctrewho/dotfiles/README.md

     source .zshrc

-All dotfiles setup in GNU Stow format stow -t ~ <directory>
+All dotfiles setup in GNU Stow format:

+    stow -t ~ <directory>

 Start tmux and install the plugins (CNTL-A SHIFT-I)